Crocoblock/jetformbuilder/README.md

 # ChangeLog

+## 3.0.0
+* ADD: Self-reactivity is introduced & refactor frontend scripts
+* ADD: Ability to use the Calculated formula in Set Value (**Advanced Value**) logic
+* ADD: Support for multiple values to set in **Advanced Value**
+* ADD: Ability to remove elements from HTML in the Conditional Block
+* ADD: New field validation operators in the Conditional Block
+* ADD: New **Render States** logic.
+Display of fields depending on the state through the Conditional Block
+* ADD: Support for Date, Datetime and Time Field in the Conditional Block
+* ADD: Support for any type of value in the Calculated Field formula
+* ADD: Support for filters in macros for Calculated Field and others
+* ADD: New **Advanced Validation** logic.
+Ability to perform server-side-verification.
+* ADD: The possibility of "resetting" the form after sending it using the ajax method
+* ADD: Ability to use required fields in Conditional Block, which removes fields from HTML
+* ADD: Output the label along with the field names in a single form record
+* ADD: `inserted_{$post_type}` to the Form Request
+* UPD: Support shortcodes in the body of the "Send Email" action
+* UPD: Output of unique html ID attribute for each field.
+* FIX: Using the repeater value in the body of the "Send Email" action on events after passing through the payment gateway.
+* FIX: Repeater field and media field only
+* FIX: Custom listing template in Radio / Checkbox Fields & preset
+* Tweak: Added dependency on the `jet-plugins` script

 ## 2.1.11
 * ADD: Transaction column for payments
 * FIX: Freeze Drag n Drop all widgets in Elementor editor